Liberty Springs Shepherds

 General Appearance

 A quality German Shepherd Dog should immediately strike the observer as a strong, agile, and well-muscled animal—alert and radiating vitality.
-The ideal GSD is perfectly balanced, showing harmonious development between the forequarters and hindquarters.
+The ideal GSD exemplifies the dog breed standards, being perfectly balanced with harmonious development between the forequarters and hindquarters.

 Temperament

-The GSD is famous for its distinct personality: direct, fearless, and self-confident.
-While they are not naturally hostile, they possess a certain "aloofness"—they are selective with their affection and do not lend themselves to immediate or indiscriminate friendships.
+The GSD temperament is famous for its distinct personality: direct, fearless, and self-confident.
+While they are not naturally hostile, they possess a certain 'aloofness'—they are selective with their affection and do not lend themselves to immediate or indiscriminate friendships.

 A stable German Shepherd is: